timothyas/xesn/paper.md

 scaling.
 The training task and resources used are otherwise the same as for the standard ESN results shown in Figure 1.
-We then create 3 different Dask Distributed clusters, testing:
+We then create 3 different `dask.distributed` Clusters, testing:

 1. Purely threaded mode:
    ```python